 Transfers may affect team spirit

-Whenever you sell or buy a player you risk a drop in team spirit.
+Whenever you buy or sell a player you risk a drop in team spirit.
 The risk increases when you sell a nice player and when you buy a nasty player.
 There is no risk of a team spirit drop if you sell a youth player within 6 days of him joining the senior squad.

 Transfer deadlines can be extended (in the fairest possible way) in case of server shutdowns.
 Also keep in mind that the server might be down just as the deadline approaches.
 You'll be taking a chance by waiting until the last minute before making your move.